 A good mentor will help answer your questions regarding how to navigate the professional world.
 They will play an influential role in building your career, and you will benefit from their experience and knowledge.
 It can be a very rewarding relationship for both parties.

-If you’re relatively new to the workforce and trying to figure it all out, remember that you’re not alone.
+If you’re navigating your first job and trying to figure it all out, remember that you’re not alone.
 Few people simply understand all the quirks and nuances of the professional world from day one.
 Most of us have to learn with experience, through the painful process of trial and error.
 Take the lessons listed here to heart and hopefully you’ll experience fewer errors along the way!